evansb/coursemology-docker/README.md

     # cd repo
     # bundle install
     # rake db:setup
-    And so on, i.e follow Coursemology2 README
+    And so on, i.e please follow [Coursemology2 README](https://github.com/Coursemology/coursemology2)

 Make sure you commit the image after bundle install to update all the static files inside the container.